 If you are thinking about starting your own tow truck business, there is one piece of equipment that is absolutely essential: A tow truck (kind of goes without saying, doesn’t it?)

 Of course, you can’t very well have a tow truck business if you don’t have a truck that is capable of towing other vehicles.
-At first, it may seem like shopping for a tow truck is pretty straightforward; however, upon further investigation, you may find the process to be a little overwhelming.
+At first, it may seem like shopping for a tow truck is pretty straightforward; however, upon further investigation, you may find the process to be a little overwhelming, like finding a Dentist Albany.
 Why? – Because there are many different types of tow trucks, and each type is intended to be used in different ways.

 To make the process of buying your tow truck a little bit easier, here’s a look at four of the most common types of tow trucks for sale, and their intended purpose.

 The Flatbed Tow Truck

 As the name suggests, this type of tow truck has a flatbed on the back end.
 The flatbed portion of the truck rolls back or slides down.
 The bed is slipped underneath the vehicle that is going to be towed, the tow vehicle is secured to the flatbed, and hydraulic lifts are used to reposition the flatbed and the vehicle that has been placed on it back onto the rear of the truck.

 One of the major advantages of flatbed tow trucks is that it is easy to use.
 Additionally, it secures the entire vehicle that is going to be towed onto the back of the tow truck, which prevents any portion from being dragged behind the truck and reduces the risk of being damaged.

 Boom tow trucks have adjustable boom winches, which are used to secure the tow vehicle to the truck.
 The boom winch is lowered and a hook is attached to the vehicle that needs to be towed.
 Once the vehicle is secured to the hook, the winch is pulled up and towing can commence.